Skip to navigation Skip to content

 Identification of errors + Read more ...

-If any errors are identified ensure the error is corrected before close of business same day.
+If any errors are identified make sure the error is corrected before close of business same day.

-Team Leader (TL5) must ensure feedback is provided to the Service Officer in a timely manner.
+Team Leader (TL5) and Local Peer Support (LPS) must make sure feedback is provided to the Service Officer in a timely manner.

 6